-The Senior District Judge (Chief Magistrate), as he or she is known, has a leadership responsibility for the 300-or-so District Judges (Magistrates’ Courts) (DJMCs), and Deputy DJMCs across England and Wales.
+The Senior District Judge (Chief Magistrate), as they are known, has a leadership responsibility for the 300-or-so District Judges (Magistrates’ Court) (DJMCs), and Deputy DJMCs across England and Wales.
 The Chief Magistrate has no authority over lay magistrates, or over the several hundreds of district judges who sit in the county courts of England and Wales.

 The Chief Magistrate is responsible for:

 - hearing many of the most sensitive or complex cases in the magistrates’ courts and in particular extradition and special jurisdiction cases.

 - supporting and guiding district judge (magistrates’ court) colleagues.